lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## How do we get to it?

+Can I just start hacking my project?

+--

+Yes, but...

--   Many things to do, and do right.
+.warning[🤹 There are many things to do, and do right] .warning[🤯 There are non trivial parts]
--   Non trivial parts.
--   Help is very much appreciated.

 ---